 What Does a UX Designer Do?

-There are Three Types of UX Designers:
+Types of UX Designers:

 - Interaction Designers – These designers focus on the experience and function of a product; these UX designers try to connect what the user needs and the business goals—for example, designing the user experience emphasizing privacy and security in an app or what happens when a user clicks a button.
 The job of interaction designers is all about easy navigation.

-- Motion Designers – These UX designers try to imagine a user as it moves between pages and creates the perfect transition for an app or website; for example, motion designers use the correct animation to tell a story; their job is to work with elements that move inside the app or website.
+- Motion Designers – These UX designers try to imagine a user as it moves between pages and create the perfect transition for an app or website; for example, motion designers use the correct animation to tell a story; their job is to work with elements that move inside the app or website.

-- Visual Designers – These UX designers are all about the visual aspect, concentrating on the product’s aesthetic; for example, visual designers might design icons, illustrations, logos, font colors, and layouts and provide the right colors for a button.
+- Visual Designers: These UX designers are all about the visual aspect, concentrating on the product’s aesthetic; for example, visual designers might design icons, illustrations, logos, font colors, and layouts and provide the right colors for a button.
 The job of a virtual designer is to engage users with the design.

-- Conversation Designers – Think of Siri or Alexa; conversation designers try to incorporate real-world conversation between the app and the user.
+- Conversation Designers – Think of Siri or Alexa; designers try to incorporate real-world conversation between the app and the user.
 The job of a conversation designer is to make it possible for a user to get things done through an exchange of questions while using the app.

-- Production Designers – These designers are a mix between engineers and interaction designers.
+- Production Designers – These designers are a mix of engineers and interaction designers.
 Production designers ensure the final design matches the finished product— text, images, and spacing inside an app must be correct.

 - UX Program Managers – UX Managers ensure the design and building process moves according to plan from start to finish a product.